Skip to main content Skip to navigation

 • Separate vs. integrated application process?

-Many institutions require you to submit separate applications for a place of study and for PhD funding.
+Like many other institutions, the University of Warwick requires you to submit separate applications for a place of study and for PhD funding.
 Application platforms may have different formats for the proposal, but you can often reuse material.
 Make sure your referees know that they may have to submit separate references.
-References are most effective if they show a good knowledge of the applicant, their project, and their ‘fit’ with Warwick / the funding scheme.

 *